🔥 Out Now · First Edition

 Get the Book

-Available now.
-The full-color ebook is the easiest way in; the color hardcover is the premium edition.
+Choose your format.
+The full‑color ebook is the fastest way in; the color hardcover is the deluxe edition for your shelf.

 Hardcover · black & white interior

-Buy direct from the printer—the most affordable hardcover, and the option that supports the author most.
-Scan the code or use the button.
+The most affordable hardcover, and the option that supports the author most.
+Scan the QR code or use the button.

 Also by Brad Caldwell